 - How will we embrace this vision each day?

 - What is the evidence that our vision is being realized?

 - Why do you think this vision is important?

 Fostering enthusiasm for your vision helps generate excitement and build momentum.
 Creating clarity about your team’s vision provides a road map for how to live the vision each day.
 Inviting dialogue helps draw people together and provides a forum for open discussion.

-What are you going to do today to help get your people aligned to your team’s vision?
+What are you doing to do today to help get your people aligned to your team’s vision?